 Although he is now widely known as the man behind The Lord of the Rings films, director Peter Jackson got his start in movies directing black comedy horror films.
-His first feature, Bad Taste , was a low-budget gory splatter comedy, and it
+His first feature, Bad Taste , was a low-budget gory splatter comedy,

-with an R rating, with the rather humorous content description:
+following year with an R rating, with the rather humorous content description:

 Rated R for an abundance of outrageous gore.

 Following the success of his drama Heavenly Creatures in 1994, Jackson teamed up with acclaimed producer Robert Zemeckis to make the black comedy horror film The Frighteners in 1996.
-It lacked the outrageous bloody violence from Jackson's
+It lacked the outrageous bloody violence from

-director's cut was released on DVD in 2005.
+when Jackson's director's cut was released on DVD in 2005.

 MPAA Takes Fright